 Whatever you like.
 If you want me to make decisions about what house rules are and aren’t allowed, I’m happy to do so.
 I recommend letting me decide house rules if either the group is four or more people or if you strongly dislike math.
 If the group is four or more people, arguments about which house rules to allow can go on forever unless someone has the authority to end them.
 If you strongly dislike math, it’s probably better to just let me worry about it for you – you’re paying me to run the game, after all.
 If you’re a smaller group and/or you like to balance the game yourself, feel free to do so – just let me know what the house rules are and I’ll run them.

 An exception is when I’m running my own, non-commissioned content.
-For things like Petals and Thorns, I control what house rules are available because I want that game to be a very specific experience when I am running it.
+For things like Petals and Thorns or especially open table games like the Last Raven, I control what house rules are available because I want that game to be a very specific experience when I am running it.
 I want people to be able to compare their experiences playing that game (and others like it) with one another and know that they were playing more or less the same game, and whatever differences arose in the result is because of in-character decisions they made.
 This does not apply for custom content made specifically for your group, however – for that, you can use whatever house rules you like.

 Do you run evil campaigns?